longturn/freeciv21/docs/General/Manuals/client-manual.rst

 There are three ways to connect to a server:

 #. :strong:`A Local Server`: If you are hosting a local server on the same IP subnet as the client, then it
-   will show in the :guilabel:`Local server` box at the top.
+   will show in the :guilabel:`Local Server` box at the top.
 #. :strong:`An Internet Server`: If the LongTurn community lists running games on its internet metaserver,
-   games will show here and can be connected to via the :guilabel:`Internet servers` box in the middle.
+   games will show here and can be connected to via the :guilabel:`Internet Servers` box in the middle.
 #. :strong:`Manually`: If you simply need to connect to a remote server and you know the the
-   :guilabel:`servername` and :guilabel:`port`, then this is your option.
+   :guilabel:`Servername` and :guilabel:`Port`, then this is your option.

-For the first two options you will select the server in the table and ensure that your :guilabel:`username` is correct and then click :guilabel:`Connect` to connect to the server.
-The :guilabel:`password` box will activate when you have connected to the server.
+For the first two options you will select the server in the table and ensure that your :guilabel:`Username` is correct and then click :guilabel:`Connect` to connect to the server.
+The :guilabel:`Password` box will activate when you have connected to the server.
 Type in your password and then click :guilabel:`Connect` a second time and you will join the server.

-For the last option, enter in the server name or IP address into the :guilabel:`Connect` text box and the server port in the corresponding :guilabel:`port` text box.
+For the last option, enter in the server name or IP address into the :guilabel:`Connect` text box and the server port in the corresponding :guilabel:`Port` text box.
 Ensure your username is correct and then click :guilabel:`Connect` to connect to the server.
-The :guilabel:`password` box will activate when you have connected to the server.
+The :guilabel:`Password` box will activate when you have connected to the server.
 Type in your password and then click :guilabel:`Connect` a second time and you will join the server.
 Pretty much all LongTurn online multiplayer games are connected this way.

 ..
-Note:: If you are hosting your own server with authentication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm password` box before being allowed to connect.
+Note:: If you are hosting your own server with authentication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm Password` box before being allowed to connect.

 Load Saved Game